An overview of the Theatre Arts major at Interlochen Arts Academy.

 West Side Story, spring 2012

-The Theatre Arts program at Interlochen Arts Academy is designed for young actors who are serious about their craft.
-Through challenging coursework and guidance from a faculty of actor-educators, students develop their skills in all aspects of acting and theatre.
-Each year, the program presents up to six full productions, giving students a chance to explore a wide variety of repertoire and roles.
+The Theatre Arts program at Interlochen Arts Academy is designed for young artists who are serious about their craft.
+Through challenging coursework and guidance from a faculty of artist-educators, students develop their skills in all aspects of theatre.
+Each year, the program presents up to seven productions, giving students a chance to explore a wide variety of repertoire and roles.

-The performance training is Stanislavsky-based and incorporates techniques designed to help the students explore the full potential of their own unique resources.
+The Performance training is Stanislavsky-based and incorporates techniques designed to help the students explore the full potential of their own unique resources.
+Theatre Arts also offers a concentration in Design and Production that provides pre-professional training in all aspects of technical theatre.
 When students leave Interlochen, they have a broad range of experiences and are prepared for success in university, conservatory or professional theatre.

 How to Apply

-- Prepare the materials listed here: Audition Requirements for Theatre Performance or Audition Requirements for Theatre Design and Production.
+- Prepare the materials listed here: Audition Requirements for Theatre Performance or Portfolio Requirements for Theatre Design and Production.

 - Complete the online application